adamsvoboda/adamsvoboda.github.io/docs/_posts/2022-06-22-extracting-asr-rules.markdown

 For many red teams, lsass dumps may have fallen out of popularity with the plethora of other options we have to acquire credentials and perform lateral movement.
 When I need to make it happen, my first choice for lsass dumps these days is usually [HandleKatz](https://github.com/codewhitesec/HandleKatz), because it's still pretty undetected by many EDR products (MDE/BitDefender/Cylance/etc).

 So, how do you go about dumping lsass.exe on a box protected with MDE and ASR?
 Well, fortunately you can leverage a variety of whitelisted paths within the Defender ASR rules that help you achieve this.
-After finding a whitelisted exclusion path for the ASR rule you want to bypass, simply run your executable from that path and Defender will be none the wiser!
+After finding a whitelisted exclusion path for the ASR rule you want to bypass, simply run your executable from that path!

 # Extracting Whitelisted Exclusions from Defender Signature Updates